-High-level political meetings – Ukraine - EU Summits – are held in principle once a year in turn in Ukraine and in the EU (usually in Kyiv and Brussels) in accordance with Article 460 of the Association Agreement between Ukraine and the European Union and its Member-States.
+High-level political meetings – Ukraine - EU Summits – are held once a year in turn in Ukraine and in the EU (Kyiv and Brussels) in accordance with Article 460 of the Association Agreement between Ukraine and the European Union and its Member-States.

-According to the Association Agreement, the Summit shall provide overall guidance for the implementation of this Agreement as well as an opportunity to discuss any bilateral or international issues of mutual interest.
+According to the Association Agreement, the Summit shall provide overall supervision for the Agreement implementation as well as an opportunity to discuss wide range of bilateral and international issues of mutual interest.

-In parallel, the highest level contacts between the leadership of Ukraine and the EU are also kept within the framework of international fora and by regular phone contacts, aimed, in particular, at coordination of actions in the view of Russian aggression against Ukraine.
+Political dialogue on top level between Ukraine and the EU are taking place as well within the international forums and during regular telephone conversations and videoconferences, aimed at coordinating actions in the light of countering Russian aggression against Ukraine.